 For patients with disseminated disease, chemotherapy is usually employed to control disease symptoms.
 Radiotherapy may be added to chemotherapy for local/superficial disease control.

-Palliative Treatment: It do not directly treat KS but helps in improving the overall quality of life by providing relief from the symptoms and by reducing the suffering caused by the disease.
+It do not directly treat KS but helps in improving the overall quality of life by providing relief from the symptoms and by reducing the suffering caused by the disease.
 It is generally given as supportive care for advanced staged KS along with other treatments.
-It may include but not limited to: using drugs or other interventions to reduce swelling, pain, bleeding, and other symptoms such as nausea, vomiting, and diarrhea; surgical interventions or radiotherapy may also be employed.
+These include but are not limited to using drugs to reduce pain and other symptoms such as vomiting, fatigue or external-beam radiation therapy for bleeding or pain, etc.

 It is very important to assess the benefits of each treatment option versus the possible risks and side effects before making a treatment decision.
 Sometimes, patient’s choice and health condition are also important to make a treatment choice.